jbaker425/MembersOnly/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is a simple Ruby on Rails application that allows users to sign up for an account and write to an anonymous message board.
+Anyone without an account may see member posts, but cannot see the author.
+If one creates an account and logs in, they may see what posts belong to who.

-* Ruby version
+* Ruby version: 2.7.0

-* System dependencies

-* Configuration
+* Rails version: 6.0.3.2

-* Database creation

-* Database initialization
+* Database: SQLite3

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Gems used:

-* ...
+    * Devise 4.7.2